Nirbhaya: No fresh date to execute the killers granted by Delhi court

 New Delhi, Feb 07: A Delhi court has rejected a plea by the government seeking issuance of a fresh date for the execution of the convicts in the Nirbhaya case.

 The prosecution had filed a plea seeking a fresh date to carry out the execution.
-However the plea was rejected after the court heard in detail the arguments advanced by the prosecution.
+However, the plea was rejected after the court heard in detail the arguments advanced by the prosecution.

 Earlier, the Supreme Court posted for Tuesday hearing on a plea filed by the Centre to execute the killers separately.